muschellij2/neuroc/continuous_integration_oslerinhealth/index.md

   - install_remotes_no_dep
 ```

 looks at the `Remotes` field in the DESCRIPTION file and runs `install_github(..., upgrade_dependencies = FALSE)`.
-This ensures that the Neuroconductor packages will be those with the specific commit IDs at the time of running.
-No old Neuroconductor packages will be present as they were removed using `remove_neuroc_packages`.
+This ensures that the OSLERinHealth packages will be those with the specific commit IDs at the time of running.
+No old OSLERinHealth packages will be present as they were removed using `remove_neuroc_packages`.

 ### PACKAGE_NAME environmental variable

 The environmental variable of `PACKAGE_NAME` is created from the `DESCRIPTION` file.
-This may be different from the repository name from the user, but will be the same repository name on Neuroconductor, as all repos are `neuroconductor/PACKAGE_NAME`.
+This may be different from the repository name from the user, but will be the same repository name on OSLERinHealth, as all repos are `oslerinhealth/PACKAGE_NAME`.

 ```
   - export PACKAGE_NAME=`package_name`